yorumayo/yorumayo.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+#subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
-Motto.
+Moto.
 Etc.
+subtitle: Research Fellow. <a href='https://www.nus.edu.sg/'>National University of Singapore</a>. zhaomin@nus.edu.sg

 profile:
-  align: right
+  align: top
-  image: prof_pic.jpg
+  image: avatar.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+#  more_info: >
-    <p>555 your office number</p>
+#    <p>555 your office number</p>
-    <p>123 your address street</p>
+#    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>Your City, State 12345</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Dr. Zhaomin Wu (吴肇敏) is a postdoctoral research fellow at the Institute of Data Science, National University of Singapore.
+He completed his Ph.D. in Computer Science at the National University of Singapore (NUS) in 2024 advised by Prof. [Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
+He received his Bachelor's degree from Huazhong University of Science and Technology (HUST) in 2019.

+Dr. Wu's research focuses on privacy-preserving machine learning and data mining, with specific interests in federated learning, machine unlearning, and knowledge transfer.
+He has been honored with the Dean's Graduate Research Excellence Award and an Honorable Mention for Best Ph.D.
+Thesis Award.
+His work has been published in top-tier conferences and journals, including NeurIPS, ICLR, SIGMOD, AAAI, MLSys, and TKDE.